Fluorky/8SEG-PICOW-THERMOMETER/README.md

 # 8SEG-PICOW-THERMOMETER
 Real time thermometer using PicoW, 8 SEG display and internal thermal sensor.
-To se this program you must create file config.py in picoWfiles with example contents:
+To use this program you must create file config.py in picoWfiles with example contents:

 wifi_ssid = "ssid"